jhumelsine/jhumelsine.github.io/_posts/2025-06-23-tests-layers.md

 An architectural engineering undergraduate student’s class assignment was analyze the stresses on the recently constructed Citicorp building in New York City.
 The analysis revealed a 1-in-16 chance of the building collapsing when subjected to hurricane force winds directed upon its corners.
 For three months in the late 1970s, workers clandestinely replaced the nuts and bolts with welded joints during the overnight hours so that the unaware office workers would not know of the potential danger of their building during their daytime working hours.

-# Testing Layers
+# Layer Metaphors: Why Top and Bottom Matter
 Though System, Integration/Acceptance and Unit Tests are scoped by the horizontal Software Under Test enclosed within them, they are almost always described vertically with System Tests being on the top, Integration/Acceptance Tests in the middle and Unit Tests at the bottom.

 There is not always a clear boundary between these layers.
 It can be a bit fuzzy.
-A limited behvior specifying test might involve several classes.
+A limited behavior-specifying test might involve several classes.
 Some people might consider it a Unit Test, since it's limited behavior, and others might consider it an Integration Test, since it involves several classes.
 It really doesn’t matter.
 All automated tests should specify and confirm behavior using the same [__Give/When/Then__](https://en.wikipedia.org/wiki/Given-When-Then) structure.

 The major distinction between test layers is how much of the actual system is under test.
 While this doesn’t sound like much of a distinction, it creates subtle differences among the testing layers:
 * Lower-level tests tend to take less time to create than higher-level tests.